Caladenia elegans: Description

 Caladenia elegans is a terrestrial, perennial deciduous herb with an underground tuber and which often grows in clumps of up to eight or more plants.
 It has a single erect, hairy leaf, 60-120 mm long and 2-5 mm wide.

 Up to three lemon-yellow flowers 50-80 mm wide are borne on a stalk 200-350 mm high.
 The sepals and petals taper to long thread-like, dark-coloured, drooping tips.
 The dorsal sepal is erect, 55-100 mm long and 2.5-3 mm wide at the base.
 The lateral sepals are 70-110 mm long, 2.5-4 mm wide and curve downwards from the horizontal.
 The petals are 65-85 mm long, 2.5-3 mm wide and also curve downwards.
 The labellum is 12-15 mm long and 8-10 mm wide and cream-coloured with red lines, and spots.
 The edges of the labellum have short, broad teeth and there are two rows of glossy yellow calli along its centre.
 Flowering occurs from July to August.

 This species is similar to C. vulgata but differs in having lemon-yellow flowers and glossy yellow calli.
 The two species hybridise in a few places.

 Taxonomy and naming

 Caladenia elegans was first described by Stephen Hopper and Andrew Brown in 2001 from a specimen collected by Hopper near Northampton in 1983.
 The description was published in Nuytsia.
 The specific epithet (elegans) is a Latin word meaning "elegant" referring to "the attractive flowers".

 Distribution and habitat

-Elegant spider orchid is only known from near Northhampton where it grows in clay soils that are wet in winter, often near dense, low shrubs in the Geraldton Sandplains biogeographic region.
+Elegant spider orchid is only known from near Northampton where it grows in clay soils that are wet in winter, often near dense, low shrubs in the Geraldton Sandplains biogeographic region.
 (C. vulgata tends to grow in drier, better-drained soils.)